 The first thing that struck me about Vienna was how German it felt.
 The way it looked, the way it worked.
 It was organised, it felt safe.
-Vienna is so royal, the Hapsburg’s Royals created a city of palaces and buildings that ooze class, regality and stature.
-Some of their buildings and architecture have to be in the top things to d in Vienna,
+Vienna is so royal, the Hapsburg Royals created a city of palaces and buildings that ooze class, regality and stature.
+Some of their buildings and architecture have to be among the top things to d in Vienna,

 - Know before you go.
 Our top Vienna travel tips

 - Things not to miss in Vienna

 - Weather in Vienna

 - Where are the best places to stay in Vienna

 The metro is easy to use and the city is easy to navigate.
 There is plenty to do and the food is amazing.
 Vienna attractions are everywhere, and you will easily find something for everyone in this city.